-I’ve used them, love them, and am recommending them to you.
+I’ve used them, love them, and am recommending the time management tools to you.

 In addition, this article will post testimonials so you can see how much other people believe these apps and websites are genuinely the best time management tools available today.

-These free productivity tools are grouped by their functions:
+These free time management tools are grouped by their functions:

 Tools and websites which will help you save time with your